TO PLANNING A FLAWLESS

 Ask the bride what she wants (and doesn't want) in terms of a bachelorette party and determine her comfort zone.
 Will it be a wild night out, complete with bull-riding, pole dancing and bar hopping?
 A low-key weekend getaway with shopping and site seeing?
-Martinis at a swanky cocktail lounge?
+Cocktails on a rooftop lounge?
 A lingerie shower?

 STEP 2 CREATE GUEST LIST

 Is the future Mother-In-Law invited or is this strictly a weekend with the "girls"?
 Gather the names and information of the invitees from the bride, then help her narrow down the list to a reasonable size.
 Aim for at least four ladies but less than 15.
 Groups of 15 or more tend to get chaotic and make accommodations, dinner reservations and transportation very difficult.

 STEP 3 SELECT DATE(S)

 With the bride's assistance, select a few potential dates or weekends for the bachelorette party.
 Don't automatically rule out Holiday weekends.
 Sometimes they are better because the girls have an extra day off work.
 As soon as you have a few dates in mind, send out a quick 'poll' or email to the girls invited to see if there are any major conflicts.
 Try to be flexible, but don't worry if you cannot accommodate everyone.
 After receiving responses from the group, narrow down the event to a specific date with the bride's assistance, then send out a 'Save the Date' to the group.
 TIPS: The best time to visit Nashville is April through October, when the warm weather brings Music City to life!
 Dates to avoid: Music City Marathon (last Saturday of April) and CMA Festival (early June).